About Us

 Executive Producer of Shock the Grid

-Eli serves as a United States Department of Energy Fellow working with the Affiliated Tribes of Northwest Indians (ATNI).
-His work with ATNI includes the publication of the ATNI Tribal Transmission Engagement Guides, the management of ATNI’s first-of-its kind Culturally Responsible Energy Siting Program, and the ATNI Energy Newsletter.
-Eli also co-founded OurVote USA, a national youth-voter mobilization organization in 2019 which mobilized thousands of people to vote ahead of the 2020 elections.
+Eli is a former United States Department of Energy Innovator Fellow currently consulting for the Affiliated Tribes of Northwest Indians (ATNI).
+His work with ATNI has supported the publication of ATNI’s Tribal Transmission Engagement Guide, and the establishment of ATNI’s responsible energy siting project.
+Eli also founded OurVote USA, a national organization encouraging civic engagement among young people.

 Building a movement takes all of us - if you’re interested in joining our team, or have questions - please submit the form on our engagement page and an EDCO team member will reach out!